Federal Judge Blocks Trump’s Order Against Refugees

 Citing Homeland Security officials, the Times reported Sunday morning that 109 people who were in the air when Trump signed the order have been barred from entering the country, and another 173 were prevented from boarding planes bound for the United States.
 Eighty-one of those 173 were given unspecified “waivers” to enter the country, according to the Times.

-Even before the first lawsuits were filed, attorneys across the national called the executive order unconstitutional, due to its targeting members of a specific religion, and pointed out that it violated the Refugee Act of 1980, which in fact describes a refugee as someone with a well-founded fear persecution for being a member of a specific race, religion, nationality, social group, or political opinion.
+Even before the first lawsuits were filed, attorneys across the nation called the executive order unconstitutional, due to its targeting members of a specific religion, and pointed out that it violated the Refugee Act of 1980, which in fact describes a refugee as someone with a well-founded fear persecution for being a member of a specific race, religion, nationality, social group, or political opinion.
 Trump’s order specifically bars refugees for two of those criteria — religion and nationality.

 Upon signing the order, Trump said he would give preference to “Christian” refugees, even those from the barred countries.